Abhinav12-tech/Intern_Project_Airtel/README.md

 ```

 - Open the Dockerfile.
 Run the **"mvn clean install"** command to create an **executable** .jar file of the Application under the **target** folder.
+- Inside the **Dockerfile**, provide the name of the .jar file that was created in your IDE.

   ![docker6](./Assets/docker6.jpg)
-- Uncomment the code in the **Dockerfile** and provide the name of the .jar file that was created in your IDE.
 - Open local terminal in your IDE and run the command - <code>docker build -t springbootmysql .</code> Be sure to include the "dot".
 This creates a container of the Springboot Application.

   ![docker7](./Assets/docker7.jpg)